Social Security Administration (SSA) Monthly Data for

 We are providing data about our performance in serving the public using SSA's national 800 number telephone system.
 This service is a popular way for millions of people to ask questions and conduct business with us.
 In fact, on June 10, 2014 we answered our one billionth call.
 We use several measures to monitor our performance and the public can use the information about our performance to understand the service they are likely to receive.
 They can also use it to decide the best time to call us.

 For a complete list of services on the National 800 Number Network or other information about our national telephone service, go to: Contact Social Security By Phone.

 This data file provides information at the national level by month for federal fiscal years 2009 onward for the average speed to answer calls to the National 800 Number Network.

 Our software routing vendor provides the data.
 Beginning in 2013, we moved to a new network called CARE 2020.

 Fiscal Year (FY): The 12-month period from October 1st through September 30th.

-Average Speed to Answer (in seconds): We divide the total time in seconds that calls spend in queue by the number of calls answered by agents.
+Average Speed to Answer (seconds): The total time in seconds that calls spend in queue divided by the number of calls answered by agents.
 We do not include calls abandoned while in queue.